Jisevind/AudiobookMakerPy/README.md

    - If you drop a folder, the script will process all supported audio files in the directory.
    - If you drop individual files, the script will process and concatenate those files in the order they were selected.

+## Preparing Your Files

+Before running the script, it's important to properly name your audio files.
+This will ensure they are processed in the correct order and the resulting audiobook file is structured correctly.

+Here are some guidelines for naming your files:

+1. **File Order**: Files are processed in alphanumeric order.
+This means a file named 'Chapter1.mp3' will be processed before 'Chapter2.mp3', 'Chapter10.mp3', etc. Make sure the filenames reflect the order you want them to appear in the final audiobook.

+2. **Numbering**: When numbering files, it's recommended to use leading zeros for numbers less than 10 (and less than 100 for books with more than 99 chapters).
+For example, use 'Chapter01.mp3', 'Chapter02.mp3', ..., 'Chapter10.mp3', etc. This ensures the files are sorted correctly by the script.

+3. **Special Cases**: If there are multiple parts or versions of the same chapter or section, you can denote this in the filename using parentheses.
+For example, 'Chapter01(1).mp3', 'Chapter01(2).mp3', etc. Please note that the script treats the parentheses and the number inside as a single part, so 'Chapter01(2).mp3' will come after 'Chapter01.mp3' and 'Chapter01(1).mp3'.

+By properly naming your files, you can ensure the script processes them correctly and the final audiobook is structured as intended.

 **Note:**

 - The `AudioBookMakerPy.bat` batch file should be located in the same directory as your Python script for this to work.
 It's already provided, so you don't need to create it.